Thingamore/EZHobo/README.md

 # EZHobo
-Welcome to Ezhobo, your one stop shop for all things Hobopolis automation scripting.
+Welcome to Ezhobo, your one stop shop for all things Hobopolis automation scripting and the basis of the Ascension Speed Society's Feeding (on) the Homeless Initiative.
 In order to run out of the box, the following things are required:

 A Porquoise-handled sixgun